Lucknow NER railway division

-Lucknow NER railway division is railway division under North Eastern Railway zone of Indian Railways.
+Lucknow NER railway division is one of the three railway divisions under the jurisdiction of North Eastern Railway zone of the Indian Railways.
 This railway division was formed on 14 April 1952.

 Izzatnagar railway division (at Bareilly City) and Varanasi railway division are the other two railway divisions under NER Zone headquartered at Gorakhpur.

 List of railway stations and towns

 The list includes the stations under the Lucknow NER railway division and their station category.